mariocki/KDF9/README.md

 - `make all`
     Builds all of `ee9`, `kal3`, `kal4`, `mkchan`, `to_9_from_1934` and `mtp`.

+- `make update`
+    Fetches any updates for the `kal3`, `kal4` and `kalgol` runtimes from http://settle.ddns.net/KDF9/kalgol/DavidHo/readme.htm

 - `make install`
     Installs all executables, scripts and the runtime system.
 The default installation location is into `/usr/local`, however you can change this by specifying a new `prefix` as shown below: